HEAD PREVIOUS

 (2.22)

-in which case we can express the field approximately as the first two terms in a Taylor expression:
+in which case we can express the field approximately as the first two terms in a Taylor expansion:

 (2.23)